 Once you have all these answers with you, you can determine the required functionality and monetization strategies.

 Project estimation is another step that must be conducted before app development actually begins.
 Jot down the complete scope of your project, also mentioning what will not be included in the scope.
 You can then use the scope document to prepare detailed requirements, costs baselines and an estimated budget.

-Review a complete list of required features and share it with potential app development companies.
+Review a complete list of required features and share them with potential app development companies.
 Accordingly, they’d give you an idea of the time and money involved.
 Generally, a recommended approach is to launch an MVP version initially that only contains basic features.
 Market this version, analyze the response of your targeted audience, and then plan out improvements for the next launch.

 More about MVP

 The Minimum Viable Product (MVP) version of your app will only concentrate on the central idea – the core solution that you come up with.
 No secondary features are included.
 This approach has been derived from the lean startup concept, which revolves around building products in a reasonable time without exceeding the minimal budget.
 Even though a lot of the features are stripped off, MVP versions of an app do offer value and can quickly help you get a revenue stream.
 Development risks are minimal, and this is why MVP app versions are highly recommended.